 If you were to think about the daily activities that residents in memory care facilities do, the likelihood is that the activities you thought of are probably along the line of watching television on a couch.

-Nowadays, memory care facilities have placed a huge focus on engaging their residents.
-It is crucial that people diagnosed with dementia and other memory issues have adequate cognitive stimulation in their daily lives in order to see improvements and prevent the deterioration of memory problems.
+Nowadays, memory care facilities have placed a huge focus on engaging their residents in a variety of meaningful and engaging activities.
+It is crucial that people diagnosed with dementia and other memory issues have adequate cognitive stimulation in their daily lives in order to help preserve cognition, connecting new memories to old memories.

 Should You Consider Memory Care?

-Memory care facilities help provide families with an ease of mind that their loved ones are being meticulously taken care of and are enjoying the company around them as well as the facilities provided.
+Memory care facilities help provide families with peace of mind that their loved ones are safe, receiving quality care and are provided meaningful social engagement opportunities.

-If you are on the lookout for a facility that offers memory care for residents, we recommend that you consider Rittenhouse Village At Valparaiso.
+If you are looking for a facility that offers memory care for residents, we recommend that you consider Rittenhouse Village At Valparaiso.